jawz101/TrackersVsFirefox/README.md

     *$object
     *$other
     *$websocket

 And sometimes

     *$xmlhttprequest,third-party

 ...and sometimes 3rd party fonts to save on bandwidth, esp. on mobile devices.
-All things being blocked, woff files can still be half of a website's size.
+Even in Medium Mode and on a static site, woff files can still be half of a website's size.

 I wish someone would make a Decentraleyes for just font libraries, come up with a standard set to inject, or cache them in an add-on bucket... something.
 Fonts get used for general graphics as well which is confusing.
 I just don't understand them.